BensonRen/BDIMNNA/README.md

 ### Environment
 1. The detailed conda environment is packaged in [.yml file](./demo/environment_droplet.yml).
-2. Add the [Benchmarking Algorithm folder](./Benchmarking%20Algorithms) as one of the source directory to make utils and Simulated_Dataset folders visible runtime
+2. Add the main folder (the current, outmost one) as one of the source directory to make utils and Simulated_Dataset folders visible runtime

 ### Flow chart process